Professor Abacus Gulchett-Bunch and the Mysterious Symbol

 ‘Shut yer mouth , yer poncy twat’

-‘Who checks your expenses’, When the Rozzers are on your tail, however,
+‘Who checks your expenses’, When rozzers are on your tail, however,

 You run and jump some fences.